This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Begin by pouring milk into a 2-quart saucepan.
+• Simmer the Milk: Begin by pouring milk into a 2-quart saucepan.
 Heat it over medium heat, stirring frequently to prevent scorching at the bottom of the pot.

-• Place a strainer or colander over a bowl and line it with cheesecloth.
+• Strain the Curds: Place a strainer or colander over a bowl and line it with cheesecloth.
 Transfer the curds into the strainer, allowing the whey to collect in the bowl.
 Rinse the curds gently with cool water to remove the lemon taste.

 Note on Cheesecloth: Cheesecloth is a fine, loose-woven fabric crucial for cheese-making, available in fabric stores, kitchen supply shops, or online.

-• Gather the cheesecloth and gently squeeze out excess whey and water.
+• Remove Excess Liquid: Gather the cheesecloth and gently squeeze out excess whey and water.

-• Unwrap the cheesecloth, sprinkle salt over the curds, stir gently, and adjust the seasoning to taste.
+• Season with Salt: Unwrap the cheesecloth, sprinkle salt over the curds, stir gently, and adjust the salt to taste.

-• Transfer the curds, still in the cheesecloth, onto a large plate.
+• Shape and Press the Paneer: Transfer the curds, still in the cheesecloth, onto a large plate.
 Shape into a disc and top with another plate.
 Weigh it down with heavy pantry items like cans or a flour pack.

-• Refrigerate the weighted paneer for 1 hour to firm up.
+• Chill to Set: Refrigerate the weighted paneer for 1 hour to firm up.

-• Unwrap the paneer, cut it into cubes, and use as desired.
+• Ready to Use: Unwrap the paneer, cut it into cubes, and use as desired.
 Store the paneer wrapped in plastic wrap in an airtight container in the refrigerator for up to 5 days.

 Notes

-• In a small bowl, mix together ¼ teaspoon ground turmeric, ⅛ teaspoon cayenne pepper, ¼ teaspoon kosher salt, ¼ teaspoon of ground cinnamon, and ½ to 1 tablespoon of olive oil.
-Gently stir in the cubes of paneer
+1. Prepare the Marinade: In a small bowl, mix 1/4 teaspoon ground turmeric, 1/8 teaspoon cayenne pepper, 1/4 teaspoon kosher salt, and 1/4 teaspoon ground cinnamon with 1/2 to 1 tablespoon of olive oil.
+Gently fold the paneer cubes into this mixture.

 Nutrition